Lupin the 3rd: Treasure of the Sorcerer King: Plot

-Arsène Lupin III is out to steal a pair of antique pitchers which will supposedly show the way to the legendary treasure of King Randolph II.
-The mysterious Theodore Hannewald is planning to display them at an exhibition at his ancestral castle in Goldengasse (a European city heavily inspired by Prague), and hires Inspector Koichi Zenigata of Interpol (ICPO in the Japanese version) to protect the vases due to a thread from Lupin the 3rd.
-They take off on a train.
-Also on the train is young Teresa Faust, the owner of the pitchers, who seems to be troubled by something.
+Lupin III and his gang head to Eastern Europe to steal a pair of antique pitchers which will supposedly show the way to the legendary treasure of King Randolph II.
+The mysterious Theodore Hannewald is planning to display them at an exhibition at his ancestral castle in Goldengasse (a European city heavily inspired by Prague), and hires Inspector Koichi Zenigata of ICPO to protect the vases, which are put on a train.
+Also on the train is Teresa Faust, the owner of the pitchers, who seems to be troubled by something.

-Later on after being tricked into getting fake pitchers, Lupin and his partners Daisuke Jigen and Goemon Ishikawa XIII, end up in the city of Goldengasse, which had an old castle where the pitchers are to be shown off to the public.
+Lupin successfully infiltrates the train and steals the pitchers, but he discovers that they are fakes.
+Lupin and his partners Daisuke Jigen and Goemon Ishikawa XIII travel to Goldengasse, which has an old castle where the real pitchers are located.
 While trying to find a way to sneak into the castle, Lupin ends up making friends with the local black market merchants.

-Once inside, Lupin is tricked into looking for fakes, however, he manages to hide before being seen.
+Once inside, Lupin is tricked into looking for fakes, but he manages to hide before being seen.
 Lupin, knowing that Theodore does not know he knows that the pitchers on display are fake, leaves and attempts another break-in.
 Jigen and Goemon set out to find information of the whereabouts of the real pitchers.
-Jigen and Goemon, depending on whose side one plays as in this part of the gang, will run into a group of mercenaries led by a man named Clyde and two partners.
-It is revealed later that Theodore hired them for personal means.
-When the player plays as Jigen, the player finds out they used to fight together.
-Afterwards the gang runs into Fujiko Mine, and old friend.
+Jigen and Goemon run into a group of mercenaries led by a man named Clyde and his two partners.
+It is revealed later that Theodore hired them to kill Lupin and his gang.
+While exploring the castle, Lupin runs into Fujiko Mine, who is also looking for the pitchers.
+However, Lupin tricks Fujiko by taking an ID card from her and continues with his search.
+Fujiko however uses a spare card and continues her search as well.

-In the last attempt at stealing the pitchers, Theodore waits for Lupin to show and steal the fake Pitchers filled with people.
-After not showing up, Theodore assumings Lupin has been defeated, but then as he turns around there are signs in the glass pillars showing the word "fake" and Lupin announces that he has found the location of the real Pitchers.
-At this point, the game's plot changes abruptly.
+Just before midnight, Theodore waits for Lupin to show and steal the fake pitchers.
+After not showing up, Theodore assumes Lupin has given up, but then as he turns around there are signs in the glass pillars showing the word "fake" and Lupin announces that he has found the real pitchers.